 “One thing that people don’t realize is that the draft is a financial drain for an agent,” he said.
 “A lot of people think if you have a first-round player, you’re going to make a lot of money.
-But what they don’t understand is that agents sometimes take zero percent or one percent commission on a first-rounder’s rookie deal.
+But what they don’t understand is that agents sometimes take zero-percent or one-percent commission on a first-rounder’s rookie deal.
 Factor in that the agent has to invest in that player’s pre-draft training, which can cost $40,000 if you send your player to a top training site like the IMG Academy.
-So now you’re $40,000 in the hole.
+Now you’re $40,000 in the hole.
 Agents swallow a lot of expenses that aren’t reimbursable, so by the time that first contract comes around, you’ve really just signed the kid for posterity.
 Really, you signed the kid so you can say to the next recruiting class, ‘Look at the first-rounder I had last year.’
 And then you’re hoping the player does well and you can make money off of his second contract.
 You’re betting on the second contract.
 And that is absolutely why agents worry about poaching.
 They may lose a player before they’ve really made any money representing them.”

-There’s a lot of bad blood between agents
+There’s bad blood between agents

 For the most part, agents don’t get along with each other.
 Poaching is certainly part of the problem.
 If someone stole millions of dollars in business away from you, you’d probably be pissed off and hold a grudge too.